RapidCoders/Coding-Practice/DAY_79/README.md

 Input: "racecar level kayak civic"
 Expected Output: 4

-Input: 0
+Input: "wow! mom and dad are always the best."
-Expected Output: 0
+Expected Output: 3

 Input: -5
 Expected Output: None (or any indication that input is invalid)